 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
 As a member of Mass General Brigham Advantage (PPO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
-We do not allow providers to "balancebill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.
+We do not allow providers to balance bill or otherwise charge you more than the amount of cost-sharing your plan says you must pay.

-Benefit Period - The way that both our plan and Original Medicare measures your use of skilled nursing facility (SNF) services.
-A benefit period begins the day you go into a skilled nursing facility.
-The benefit periodends when you have not received any skilled care in a SNF) for 60 days in a row.
-If you go into skilled nursing facility after one benefit periodhas ended, a new benefit period begins.
+Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+A benefit period begins the day you go into a hospital or skilled nursing facility.
+The benefit period ends when you have not received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.